-NetSol provides its services primarily to clients in global commercial industries.
-In the global commercial area, the Company's service offerings are marketed to clients in a wide array of industries including, automotive, software, banks, higher education and financial services.
+We provide our services primarily to clients in global commercial industries.
+In the global commercial area, our service offerings are marketed to clients in a wide array of industries including, automotive, software, banks, higher education and financial services.

 The Asian continent, including Australia and New Zealand, from the perspective of marketing, are targeted by the Asia Pacific Region from its Bangkok, Beijing, Jakarta, Lahore, Shanghai and Sydney facilities.
-The marketing for our core offerings in the Americas and Europe is carried out from our Los Angeles Area, Horsham and London Metropolitan area offices, respectively.
+The marketing for our core offerings in the Americas and Europe is carried out from our Los Angeles Area and London Metropolitan Area offices, respectively.